 We do understand that at times some absences are unavoidable.
 Do not be afraid to return if you have to miss a week or even two – talk to the coach and we will find a way for you to catch up with the others!
-For example it is possible to make up for the missed time during our open mat time on Saturdays at 14:00-15:30.
+For example it is possible to make up for the missed time during our open mat time on Saturdays.
 Bring a training partner from your course or ask whether some of the coaches are available to help you out.
 If there are more people who have trouble with some topics we can add extra training times on Saturdays as well.
 It is also possible to pay our coaches for some private lessons.
 Not giving up is the most important part – we will find a solution together!

 Training sessions are exciting and difficult enough to demand your full attention.
 This is why we ask you to leave all your work thoughts and everyday problems behind the door when you enter the training.
 You can help our training environment by packing away your phone, not chatting with your friends and not disturbing others in general.